0hStormy/0hStormy.github.io/assets/markdown/blog.md

+## Little update - 10/4/24

+It's been a while since I've talked here.
+I have been focused on school mainly, I have been working on music a little bit, but don't expect a new music dump for a while.
+I've hit a bit of a roadblock with RIFT, I'm now on the "make it good" stage of RIFT where I need to make the program a lot less badly coded and also make it more intuitive.

+I hope you all have a good day!

 ## How to Linux update and RIFT website! - 8/29/24

 So How to Linux has gotten an update, I have added information about NixOS and the Nix package manager and also reworded and fixed typos.
 It should be live as soon as the Updates page goes live.